 In addition, since scar tissue can interfere with movement and cause pain down the road, you may consider seeking a physical therapist or massage therapist to assist you in this recovery process.
-Your ski doctor can help decide if this is appropriate for you.
+Your San Francisco sports medicine doctor can help decide if this is appropriate for you.

 Last, to maintain your overall fitness level during your rehabilitation period, you may consider choosing a training routine that compliments the “skiing motion” but doesn’t use the same muscles in the same way.